-Prerequisite: Students must have an IEP, a 504, and/or an academic action plan.
+Prerequisite: Students must have an IEP or a 504 plan.

 This course is designed to help students improve their organizational, test-taking and self-advocacy skills.
 Students who receive special education services will have the opportunity to work on mastering their IEP goals and objectives.
 Instruction is offered in small group settings with a high degree of interaction by the instructor.